This episode originally aired on Nov. 1, 2022. It was updated and re-aired on September 5, 2023.

 Detroit’s home repair crisis: The impact of disinvestment in Detroit’s neighborhoods

 After years of disinvestment in Detroit’s neighborhoods and housing stock, city officials are hoping a new home repair program can begin to reshape the narrative and re-invest in thousands of homes across the city.
-Renew Detroit launched in September 2021 with $30 million appropriated to help repair roughly 1,500 homes for eligible senior and disabled homeowners.
+Renew Detroit, a citywide program for homeowners, launched in September 2021 with $30 million appropriated to help repair roughly 1,500 homes for eligible senior and disabled homeowners.

 In July 2022, city officials added an additional $15 million in state funding to the program, though that only scratches the surface.
 A University of Michigan Poverty Solution study estimates that Detroit needs nearly $2-$4 billion for home repairs across the city.